trailblazer/cells/README.md

 # View Models

-Cells 3.9 brings a new dialect to cells: view models (still experimental!).
+Cells 3.9 brings a new dialect to cells: view models.

 Think of a view model as a cell decorating a model or a collection.
 In this mode, helpers are nothing more than instance methods of your cell class, making helpers predictable and scoped.